ElektraInitiative/PermaplanT/scraper/README.md

 _Note:_ Please make sure that the database is up-to-date with the latest migrations before running this command.

 # Scraper for Permapeople

+The official documentation for the Permapeople API can be found [here](https://permapeople.org/knowledgebase/api-docs.html).

 ## Requirements